 At one point, Honor Harrington is maligned by her socially and religious conservative enemies on Grayson for having had a romantic relationship before marriage with her murdered boyfriend, Paul Tankersley.
 Being from a much more liberal culture, and having a mother who keeps insisting Honor needs to get laid more often, the criticism doesn't bother her personally.

 In Sweet Valley High, Annie Whitman is called "Easy" Annie at school and has a "reputation" that the cheerleading squad thinks will make them look bad if they let her join.
 After Jessica and her friends spend the book bullying Annie to try to force her off the team, she tries to kill herself and they learn the moral that slut shaming is bad.
+Jessica herself suffers this from her sister Elizabeth, who constantly chastises her for having many boyfriends (hypocritically forgetting that she herself often cheats on her own boyfriends)

 This is the entire plot of Blaze (Or Love in the Time of Supervillains) All the characters slut shame Catherine Wiggans, a large breasted girl known for her sexual exploits.
 She's not a slut.
 The rumours were started by the jealous girlfriend of a boy she attracted.